 Johan Sverdrup is one of the five largest oil fields on the Norwegian continental shelf.
 With expected resources of between 2.1—3.1 billion barrels of oil equivalents, it will also be one of the most important industrial projects in Norway in the next 50 years.
 The development and operation of this enormous field will generate revenue and provide jobs for coming generations.

-Brownline is proud of being part of this enormous project.
+Brownline is proud to be part of this enormous project.
 We provided steering services for one of our international clients, who executed a very complex drilling for their client Statoil.